-This gluten free baked French toast casserole is made with creamy eggnog and has a snickerdoodle cookie streusel!
+This gluten free easy French toast casserole is made with creamy eggnog and has a snickerdoodle cookie streusel!
 It’s the perfect make-ahead Christmas morning breakfast!

 Christmas morning you guys.